-I have been using these little flowers in all sorts of projects lately.
-(Projects coming soon...)
+I've been using these little no-sew fabric flowers in all sorts of projects lately.
 The first time I tried making a fabric flower, I sewed it.
 I thought the sewed version looked messier, so I played around and came up with a new way to make easy fabric flowers embellishments.
 The best part is, there is no sewing involved and you can make one in just a couple of minutes.

 Are you ready to see how to make some for yourself?
-Here is what you need to make a No-Sew Fabric Flower:
+Here's what you need to make a No-Sew Fabric Flower:

 Try different size circles and bunch together for a cute look, or try stacking a small and large flower for a big impact.

 Don't miss any more posts!
 You can follow along on Feedly, Bloglovin', via blogger using the Google Friend Connect widget, your favorite feed reader, or by signing up via email.
 Just click on one of the icons below:

 Like this project?
 Don't Forget to pin it!